glam-lab/degender-the-web/README.md

 ## Contributing

 Contributions from the community are welcome.
 Please [create a GitHub issue](https://github.com/ProfJanetDavis/degender-the-web/issues/new/choose):
+* if you identify a web page or site on which this extension should not run;
 * if you identify situations in which the singular pronoun 'they' is conjugated incorrectly;
-* if you identify a site on which this extension should not run;
 * if you encounter other unexpected behavior (bugs) while using this extension;
 * if you have suggestions for additional features.